your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/warlock/warlock.md

 _Prerequisite: 7th level_

-You can cast _Compulsion_ once using a warlock spell slot.
+You can cast [[compulsion|Compulsion]] once using a warlock spell slot.
 You can't do so again until you finish a long rest.

 ### Book of Ancient Secrets